Aladar Forrói: Career

 Forrói first appears in contemporary records in 1255, when he bought the estate Moha in Fejér County from Constantine, a canon of the collegiate chapter of Székesfehérvár.
 Around 1259, Forrói entered the service of Duke Stephen, the son and heir of King Béla IV, which enabled his social rise.
 Prior to 1262, he spent three years in the Byzantine Empire in order to perform diplomatic service on behalf of his lord.
 Returning to Hungary, Forrói was installed as treasurer of the court of Elizabeth, the spouse of Stephen.
 He held the position from 1262 at least until 1263.
 Forrói informed the duke (and also rex iunior) of the birth of his son Ladislaus, who was born on 5 August 1262.
 Because of this and his service, Forrói was granted five villages located in the valley of river Hernád in Abaúj (or Újvár) County – Forró, Devecser (today a borough of Encs), Fancsal, Őzd and Gata – with perpetual right and free disposition from Stephen in December 1262, declaring the previous donation letters about them invalid.
 Before that, all villages belonged to the royal domain of Abaújvár Castle.
 Simultaneously, Queen Maria Laskarina also donated the land Orjavica in Požega County (laid in present-day Nova Kapela in Croatia) to Forrói for bringing the news of her grandson's birth.
-In addition, Stephen donated further lands in Bereg County – Szentmiklós near Munkács, Szolyva, Verecke and Kölcsény (present-day Chynadiieve, Mukachevo, Svaliava, Nyzhni Vorota and Kolchyno in Ukraine, respectively) – to Forrói in another charter issued in 1263, for bringing him the news of the birth of his son.
+In addition, Stephen donated further lands in Bereg County – Szentmiklós near Munkács, Szolyva, Verecke and Kölcsény (present-day Chynadiiovo, Mukachevo, Svaliava, Nyzhni Vorota and Kolchyno in Ukraine, respectively) – to Forrói in another charter issued in 1263, for bringing him the news of the birth of his son.
 Béla IV confirmed these donations in his own royal charter in 1263.